International Accounting Bulletin 2017

 The FUTRLI Advisory Certification course will guide you from the basics of forecasting, right the way through to internal and external implementation.

 Auditing impacted by technology

-Enhanced reporting, technological developments and fee pressure impact audit practitioners now, and the trend will continue.
+Enhanced reporting, technological developments, and fee fluctuations are impacting the industry now, and the trend will continue.

 A known phenomenon in most, if not all, industries is the disruption of the norm because of technological development.

 AI and automation have revolutionised our lives.
 Anyone using cloud-based software will concur that it allows companies to evolve.
 But, it also means that older and more traditional practices are declining, and in some cases becoming extinct.

 It’s best to embrace technology – it’s not going anywhere after all – but it’s important to not become a software reseller, instead focusing upon educating your clients and your strategic skillset.
 The ability to navigate the upsides of the changes is crucial to keep up with the businesses that are embracing them.

 Those of us that can bear to watch or read the news will be very aware of the impact political change is having on the world of taxation.
 Brexit and the US elections have shocked the entire system.

 Overall, there’s an increasing focus on international tax compliance, particularly for large corporates, and a continued move towards transaction based taxation.